KeasInc/isimud/README.md

 ## Changes

+### 1.2.0

+* EventObserver#update_queue now always binds current routing keys.
+This ensures that when an enable_listener? changes state from false to true during an update, all bindings for the queue are established.
+* Add EventObserver#activate_observer(), which creates and binds a queue for an observer instance on demand.
+* Add declaration for Client#find_queue, and normalize the method signature for subclasses.

 ### 1.1.0

 * Clients now support multiple exception handlers.
 Each call to Client#on_exception will add a new block to the